Spencer-M24/webdb-i-challenge/queries.md

 ## update _Bilbo Baggins_ record so that the postal code changes to _"11122"_.

-update customers set postalcode = "11122" where customerid = 92
+update customers set postalcode = "11122" WHERE customerid = 92

 ## list orders grouped by customer showing the number of orders per customer. _Rattlesnake Canyon Grocery_ should have 7 orders.